Island transport - car hire, buses, taxis and ferries on Ibiza

 If there are three or four of you travelling, taxis are a comfortable and relatively economical way to travel.
 You can flag a taxi down at any time of day or night if the green light is showing.
 Taxis are charged on a meter system (similar to the rest of Europe).

-Since November 2023, Uber is available on Ibiza: you book your ride via the app, at an agreed price.
+For the past few years, Uber is available on Ibiza: you book your ride via the app, at an agreed price.
 They have a dynamic pricing system, so according to availability, it can be cheaper or more expensive than a taxi.

 Find here taxi prices, telephone numbers, the taxi app and more.